Miya-Liu/PurchaseAllocation/README.md

 ## Benchmark

 ### Benchmark Sources
 The queries and datasets used in the evaluation are from [FedBench](http://fedbench.fluidops.net/).
+There are 25 queries and 9 related data sources covering the field of Cross Domain Queries (CD), Life Science Queries (LS) and Linked Data (LD).
 They can also be downloaded from [LargeRDFBech](https://github.com/AKSW/largerdfbench).

-FedBench has 25 queries and 9 related data sources covering the field of Cross Domain Queries (CD), Life Science Queries (LS) and Linked Data (LD).

 ### Simulated Competitive Market
 To simulate a competitive market, we create overlap between above sources.
 The approach of generating overlaps has been explained in the paper with details.